Marianoooo45/Marianoooo45/README.md

 # Hi, I'm Aurelien

-I am a Master student in Financial Markets, currently looking for opportunities in Sales & Trading and Market Finance.
+I am a Master student in Financial Markets, currently looking for opportunities in Financial Markets & Data.
 My background includes experience in **structured products, fixed income, and equity derivatives**, with previous internships at Société Générale and HSBC.

 ---